 I supervise psychological therapists and trainees working in a wide range of settings.
 As an integrative supervisor, I tend to adopt a holistic perspective rather than formulating problems from a single modality.
 For example, I often take into account attachment and developmental history, contribution of trauma, existential life issues, socio-cultural issues, neuroscience and relational factors.
 I am fully trained and qualified in my supervision work and registered with the BPS Register of Applied Psychology Practice Supervisors (RAPPS).

-I also provide clinical supervision to school-based counsellors working in secondary, sixth form and higher education.
-I have ten years experience working in the field of school counselling and have conducted doctoral research on therapeutic boundaries in inner-city schools.
-I currently work as a student counsellor at a dance school in London and have a particular interest in the application of mindfulness-based approaches for student well-being.
+One of my areas of speciality is providing clinical supervision to school-based counsellors working in secondary, sixth form and higher education.
+I have over ten years experience working in the field of school counselling and have conducted doctoral research on therapeutic boundaries in inner-city schools.
+I currently work as a student counsellor in higher education and have a particular interest in the application of mindfulness-based approaches for student well-being.